Editor’s note: This article was last reviewed and updated by Ibiyemi Adekwakun in January 2025 to include new sections on using the for..in

 as a starting index.

 In TypeScript, there are a few ways to iterate over enums.
-Let’s take a look.
+We’ll explore them in the following sections.

-The simplest way to iterate over an enum in TypeScript is using the inbuilt Object.keys()
+The simplest way to iterate over an enum in TypeScript is to convert it to an array using the inbuilt Object.keys()

 and Object.values()

 methods.
-The former returns an array containing the keys of the objects, whereas the latter returns the values.
+The former returns an array containing the keys of the enum object, and the latter returns an array of the enum’s values.

-The following snippet of code shows how to use an inbuilt objects method to list the keys and values of an enum:
+The following code snippet shows how to use the inbuilt object method to list the keys and values of an enum:

 const keys = Object.keys(TrafficLight) keys.forEach((key, index) => { console.log(`${key} has index ${index}`) })